 As technology continues to advance and broker-dealers become increasingly more dependent on it, the topic of cybersecurity has been pushed to the forefront in the financial industry.
 The nature of the industry requires broker-dealers to maintain records of client sensitive information including, but not limited to the following: account numbers, social security numbers, licenses, and financial condition.
 If any of this information is compromised from an outside source, not only will the investor suffer but the broker-dealer may also suffer.

 In 2011, FINRA conducted a survey of 224 broker-dealers to gain a better understanding of the vulnerabilities that broker-dealers face concerning their technology infrastructure.
-In 2014, FINRA took action again in response to the industries increased cybersecurity risks and conducted a targeted examination of broker-dealers.
-The four primary objectives of the 2014 examination were to better understand the types of threats that broker-dealers face; to increase its understanding of broker-dealers’ risk appetite, exposure and major areas of vulnerabilities in their information technology systems; to better understand broker-dealers’ approaches to managing these threats; and to share observations and findings with broker-dealers.
+In 2014, FINRA took action again in response to the industries increased cybersecurity risks and conducted a targeted examination of broker-dealers. download root explorer for android The four primary objectives of the 2014 examination were to better understand the types of threats that broker-dealers face; to increase its understanding of broker-dealers’ risk appetite, exposure and major areas of vulnerabilities in their information technology systems; to better understand broker-dealers’ approaches to managing these threats; and to share observations and findings with broker-dealers.
 In response to the data collected from the 2011 survey and 2014 examination, FINRA released a report which provides recommendations for broker-dealers to implement.
 The recommendations should help minimize broker-dealers’ risks to cyber threats.

 The report recommended that broker-dealers take the necessary steps to establish a cybersecurity governance framework that includes defined risk management policies, processes and structures coupled with relevant controls tailored to the nature of the cybersecurity risks the broker-dealer faces and the resources the broker-dealer has available.
 Establishing a cybersecurity governance framework will not only alert the broker-dealer to the risks it faces but it will also give the broker-dealer an opportunity to manage risks.
 The framework should assign roles and responsibilities to individuals so that such persons will know who to communicate with and how to respond to cyber risks.